 • Make it the norm for your family that someone else is always present for sensitive exams including visits to the doctor’s office.
 If your child is old enough, like a teen, to request you not be in the room during a medical exam, ensure a nurse or clinic staff member joins as a witness and promotes that safe environment for kids.

 • Make sure your kids understand there really isn’t anything that is “safe” on social media.
-People might talk about how they can restrict with settings or keep something to a small audience.
+People might talk about how settings can be restricted.
 But you have to understand that’s not true.
 There is nothing safe from others finding or seeing it on social media.
-Remind your kids they should never post anything on social media that they wouldn’t care if it were on a billboard driving down the Interstate.
+Remind your kids they should never post anything on social media that they wouldn’t post on a billboard driving down the Interstate.
 Don’t send images or information to anyone you wouldn’t want the whole world to know.

 How might I know if a child I care about is being abused?